SumeruCCTV/api-spec/README.md

-# api-spec
+# Sumeru API Specification
-The API spec of Sumeru.
+You can find the API docs [here](https://sumeru.stoplight.io/).